Everything you need to know before planning your trip to the 2025 Bahrain Grand Prix. Visas, money & health advice.

 Bahrain Weather

-Bahrain has a hot, arid climate, but March is a great time to visit as this tends to be just before things get unbearably hot.
-Expect temperatures to hover around 25°C (77°F) in March, before spiking up to 40°C (104°F) and sometimes 50°C (122°F) in July and August.
+Bahrain has a hot, arid climate, but luckily the race is held earlier in the year before hings get unbearably hot.
+Expect temperatures to hover around 30°C (86°F) in April, before spiking up to 40°C (104°F) and sometimes 50°C (122°F) in July and August.
 Thankfully, all grandstands at the Bahrain Grand Prix are covered and the race itself takes place after dark when temperatures are lower.
-The average minimum temperature at night in March is around 18°C (64°F).
+The average minimum temperature at night in March is around 22°C (71°F).
 It’s highly unlikely to rain during the Bahrain Grand Prix weekend.

 Thank you